+I am inspired by people and organisations who are working towards a better world for all.
 I am passionate about environmental sustainability, and view food and food choices as a meaningful way to effect positive change.
 I am also interested in sustainable community development, including poverty reduction, education and environmental protection.
 As a migrant I have, over the past few years, become more interested in the experiences of immigrants to New Zealand.

-I have a broad range of skills that I use concurrently to provide a holistic package to my clients.
+I have a broad range of skills that I use concurrently to provide a holistic service to my clients.
 I enjoy working with people and organisations that have a story to tell.
 My key skills include:

 Prior to this I was working in environmental management in Christchurch, New Zealand, after completing my BSc in Environmental and Geographical Science at the University of Cape Town.

 In early 2015, I completed Essential Tools and Techniques for Project Management – part one of the two part BTEC Professional Certificate in Project Management.
 This consolidated and enhanced my project management skills.